Our 2024 tree giveaway – free saplings for planting

 We would expect certain properties of a method of measurement, such as accuracy, precision, repeatability, economy (since it will have to be applied repeatedly over the years to assess progress) and scalabilty (so the method can be applied to any boundary to analyse selected areas of the city).

 Neither question was addressed in One City Plan publications.
 A group led by BCC’s Richard Ennion which including Forest of Avon Trust (FOAT), Woodland Trust and Bristol Tree Forum (BTF) met in in 2018-2019 to address these and other tree strategy issues.
-An ecological survey using the i-Tree Eco method was undertaken by FOAT and volunteers.
+An ecological survey using the i-Tree Eco method was undertaken by FOAT and volunteers (link lost).
 Here 201 randomly located 11m radius plots are surveyed.
 This resulted in useful data on the proportion of tree species (Ash was a worrying 16% of trees in Bristol) and estimated the tree canopy at 12%.
 BTF had also carried out a survey using i-Tree Canopy which is a desk-based method using Google Map imagery able to be carried out by citizen scientists.
 Our figure was around 18% which was more in line with previous estimates.
 This figure was later quoted in the Cabot Instutute Review of Progress

 Our arguments in favour of the i-Tree Canopy method were several: reputational (it is used by Forest Research in their nationwide survey); precision (error range is smaller than i-Tree Eco and sample size easily increased to improve precision); economy (i-Tree Eco survey cost around £20k whereas i-Tree canopy is essential free ) and scalability (the method can be easily applied to any bounded area).